Nexus HTTP API

 Authentication

 One of the options above is if the system should allow anonymous API access or not.
-If you configure not to allow it the system does not do any authorization though and leaves it up to you to authorize the user through eg a cookie.
+If you configure the API not to allow it the system does not do any authorization though and leaves it up to you to authorize the user through eg a cookie (see more about authorization below).
 The system will check if HttpContext.User.Identity.IsAuthenticated and otherwise respond with HTTP status 401 on any API requests.

 If you wish to add login to the Admin UI you should setup a middleware on the admin route which checks if the user is signed in or not and redirect to/display a login page.
 Something like this: